Sundays at Hope Hall

 Join us as we spend time each Sunday afternoon hearing about the bold statements made by Jesus Christ and the signs which he did to demonstrate that he was the Christ, the Son of God.
 Why not take the time to consider His claims and the work He accomplished at Calvary?
 This is the essence of the Gospel of the Bible.

 The Sunday afternoon service format is quite different from the Lord's Supper.
 The study is introduced and conducted by a man who will stand and address the audience.
 He will announce a couple of hymns for congregational singing followed by a prayer and then 30 mins or so of preaching.
-We like to stay around for a while and have some tea/coffee and chat after the service and everyone is welcome to do so.
+We like to stay around for a while and sometimes have tea/coffee and chat after the service.